Minecraft Server Uptime Monitoring — Keep Your World Online 24/7

 Conclusion

 Minecraft uptime monitoring keeps your world online, your community active, and your players happy.
 With UptyBots, you can easily track whether your Minecraft server is available, receive alerts when it goes down, and fix problems before anyone even starts complaining.
+Whether you run a private SMP, a public survival server, a competitive PvP arena, or a heavily modded modpack server, monitoring is one of the most cost-effective investments you can make in reliability.

 Ready to get started?